aembke/fred.rs/CONTRIBUTING.md

 At the time there weren't any existing Redis libraries for Rust that checked all these boxes and so this module was written.

 There are other Redis libraries for Rust that have different goals, but the main goal of this library is to provide callers with a high level interface that abstracts away everything to do with safe and reliable connection management.

-Callers should feel comfortable using this library in production, which means reliability is the most important goal.
-Practically speaking this boils down to good test coverage, robust logging, built-in metrics and monitoring, tracing, battle tested reconnection logic with automatic retry, and other features that don't necessarily involve anything specific to Redis.
-This library may occasionally lag behind the latest Redis features, but it should always continue to work reliably for the use cases it does support.
+This also includes some optional features to automatically handle common use cases around error handling, reconnection & backoff, retry, metrics, etc.

 ### Connection Management